-UN country teams around the world make use of different modalities of country-level pooled funding, in many cases as complementary instruments in a country to finance the humanitarian-peace-development nexus.
+UN country teams around the world make use of different modalities of country-level pooled funding, in many cases as complementary instruments in a country to finance

 3.2.
 Country-level MPTFs

 By the end of 2021, country-level MPTFs constituted nearly 49% of the MPTF Office portfolio in terms of total capitalization, comprised of humanitarian country-based pooled funds (CBPFs) and sustainable development-related country SDG Funds.